radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/metadata/04-editor.md

 A metadata can be associated with no, one or several entities:

-- Defining a metadata without an entity means that you create your own concept without any relation with other Brainwave entities.
-In rare occasions, you need to create a new concept which is not linked to any other Brainwave entities.
+- Defining a metadata without an entity means that you create your own concept without any relation with other Identity Analytics entities.
+In rare occasions, you need to create a new concept which is not linked to any other Identity Analytics entities.
-- The usual way to use metadata is to extend a Brainwave concept to add attributes.
+- The usual way to use metadata is to extend a Identity Analytics concept to add attributes.
 In this situation, a single concept is selected in the editor.
-The user has the choice of having an explicit link towards the Brainwave concept or to embed the metadata attributes directly in the Brainwave concept.
+The user has the choice of having an explicit link towards the Identity Analytics concept or to embed the metadata attributes directly in the Identity Analytics concept.
 - Another usage is to select several concepts.
 This is the method to use to create a link with attributes between 2 or more concepts.

 The following paragraphs explain how to configure the entity or the links.

 ### Metadata without entity

-The following caption shows a new standalone concept called `acme_my_concept`.  that is not linked to a Brainwave entity.
+The following caption shows a new standalone concept called `acme_my_concept`.  that is not linked to a Identity Analytics entity.

 ![Metadata zero entity](./images/metadata_zero_entity.png "Metadata zero entity")